-2.Vulnerabilities of the Carbon Cycle
+2. Vulnerabilities of the Carbon Cycle

-The GCP has focused on permafrost, methane hydrates, vegetation fires, tropical peatlands and ocean pumps i of their: carbon pool size, drivers and processes that can lead to destabilization of pools resulting in carbon em and internal dynamics of these pools.
-Researches are considering by revealing the mechanisms of functioning influence on Carbon Cycle of Frozen CaMethane Hydrates, Tropical Peatlands, Oceans, Fires and Drought.
+The GCP has focused on permafrost, methane hydrates, vegetation fires, tropical peatlands and ocean pumps in terms of their: carbon pool size, drivers and processes that can lead to destabilization of pools resulting in carbon emissions, and internal dynamics of these pools.
+Researches are considering by revealing the mechanisms of functioning and its influence on Carbon Cycle of Frozen Carbon, Methane Hydrates, Tropical Peatlands, Oceans, Fires and Drought.

-3.Low Carbon Pathways: Urbanization and Cities
+3. Low Carbon Pathways: Urbanization and Cities

-Cities and Urbanization are responsible for the majority of global energy related CO2 emissions
+Cities and Urbanization are responsible for the majority of global energy related CO2 emissions.

-The GCP launched the Urban and Regional Carbon Management Initiative since late 2005 in or and historical emissions (1960 - 2010)
+The GCP launched the Urban and Regional Carbon Management Initiative since late 2005 in order to: